capensisma/Herald/README.md

   }
   instance.message() //the template 'example'
   ```
-  * object
+  * Object

-  You can usage an object to allow for more then one message.
-The property called will be based on the message function argument string.
+You can use an object to allow for more then one message.
+The property called will be based on the message's function's argument string.
 Running message() without an argument will call object.default.

   ```js
   {
     message: object: {